 In addition to his work for the Yale University School of Medicine, Kennedy is also working toward his law degree at the University of Connecticut School of Law.
 Upon completion, he will continue his career in disability law and public health law.
 A respected speaker on approaching life with a disabling condition, the civil rights movement from a disability perspective, healthcare reform and other topics, Kennedy is aware of the opportunity he has to stimulate dialogue and instigate change on a national level.

 However, when asked how the greatest change comes about, Kennedy responds without hesitation, “I think people can do it in their own way, just through living their lives and through the power of example.
 Frequently, the most powerful mechanism is just going to work, raising your family.
 These are very powerful messages that people can send to other members of their community, dispelling the notion that cancer is some sort of miserable thing, or to have some sort of disability is a negative, pitiful sort of existence.”

 “I don’t think people need to go on a national crusade, necessarily.
 Most people are trying to fight with their HMOs, trying to have them approve their new drug therapy.
 Those are the real struggles most people with cancer face.
 They just want to get back to work.
 They’re not these huge superhero feats that we read about in the press.”

 There are many words – proactive, honest, determined, motivated, compassionate, humble – which can be used to describe Ted Kennedy, Jr. “Disabled” is not one of them.
 Nor is he the superhero the press created over twenty years ago.
 He is a survivor who is busy discovering what he can do for his country.

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, July/August 1997.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, July/August 1997.